top of page

 BIO

-I am a wildlife and gold leaf artist born in Rome, Italy.
+Eleonora is a wildlife and gold leaf artist born in Rome, Italy.

-My work is figurative and nature-inspired.
+Her work is figurative and nature-inspired.
 It is published in specialized art magazines, books, and catalogs.

 EDUCATION